 - Leaves from 3 oregano sprigs, add more if you're an oregan fan

 - 3 tbs vinegar, can use white wine vinegar, red wine vinegar or apple cider vinegar

 - 6 tbs of oil

-- 1-2 tsp chili powder, more or less based on your preference
+- 1-2 tsp chili powder or red chile flakes, more or less based on your preference

 - Salt and pepper to taste

 - Combine all of the ingredients in the blender (or mini food processor), mix until you have a smooth sauce.
 For a more rustic chimichurri, blend all the ingredients except the oil and then stir it in at the end.

 - Taste and adjust salt/pepper or chili powder as needed.
 You can also adjust the amount of vinegar based on the acidity level that you prefer.

 - Refrigerate until ready to use (but should be used the same day).